patrickenfuego/FFEncoder/README.md

 ## About

 FFEncoder is a simple script that allows you to pass dynamic parameters to ffmpeg without needing to modify things manually for each run.
-As much as I love ffmpeg/ffprobe, they can be complicated tools to use; the syntax is complex, and some of their commands are not easy to remember unless you use them often.
+As much as I love the ffmpeg suite, it can be complicated to learn and use; the syntax is complex, and some of the commands are not easy to remember unless you use them often.
 The goal of FFEncoder is to take common encoding workflows and make them easier, while continuing to leverage the power and flexibility of the ffmpeg tool chain.

 &nbsp;

 ## Auto-Cropping

 FFEncoder will auto-crop your video, and works similarly to programs like Handbrake.
-The script uses ffmpeg's `cropdetect` argument to analyze 3 separate 8 minute segments of the source simultaneously.
-The collected output of each instance is then saved to a crop file which is used to determine the cropping width and height for encoding.
+The script uses ffmpeg's `cropdetect` argument to analyze up to 4 separate segments of the source simultaneously, and performs a more exhaustive search of the input file when compared to other solutions that provide the same functionality.
+The collected output of each cropping instance is then saved to a file, which is used to determine the ideal cropping width and height for encoding.

 &nbsp;